workflowr/workflowr.io/content/docs.md

 Regardless of which method you used, next click Configure for the workflowr.io GitHub App.
-You can choose to uninstall the app for one or more repositories by clicking on the X next to their name.
-To remove the app from your account (and thus any projects it was installed on), click the button at the very bottom to uninstall the app from your account.
+You can choose to uninstall the app for one or more repositories by clicking on the `X` next to their name.
+To remove the app from all the your repositories it was installed on, click the button at the very bottom to uninstall the app from your account.

 ## About this site